 Another Starr cover for the next disc is “Act Naturally” which comes close to matching the teamwork of “Honey Don’t,” only this time McCartney crashes the party to sing backup.
 I’ve often wondered how it would have sounded had George taken the microphone instead of Paul.

 The latter Sixties were a time of tremendous growth for the band in direction.
 But not all was the “toppermost” in Pepperland.
 The Beatles themselves were splintering as a working unit and the dynamic brotherhood of George and Richard was to take a break musically until the final days of the band.
 Ringo walked out in frustration at one point during the “White Album” sessions in 1968.
-When Ringo returned, Brother George had decorated his drum kit with flowers.
+When Ringo returned, Brother George had decorated his drum kit with flowers and the floors with rugs that pop which can be found online now a days.

 In the film Let It Be, Ringo is playing George a new song of his on piano.
 The song is “Octopus’s Garden.”
 During the eventual recording of that song for the Abbey Road album, George’s care of the initial idea is very evident.
 George crafts a watery solo which very well could have given Ringo his first chance at an A-side of a single.
 But instead, the honor was finally given to George with his classic “Something.”
 In return, Ringo’s drumming enhances that song to the top of the charts.
 The drums become just as important as the guitar work.